Tucked away in the southwest corner of Ireland, the Beara Peninsula is often overshadowed by its more famous neighbours.

 If you do happen to stay in Allihies, the Allihies Copper Mine Museum is well worth visiting (especially if you arrive when it’s raining and you’re in need of shelter!).

-The magnificent Glengarrif Woods Nature Reserve is one of our favourite places to visit on the Beara Peninsula (a visit here is also one of the best things to do in West Cork!).
+The magnificent Glengarrif Nature Reserve is one of our favourite places to visit on the Beara Peninsula.

 This is, in our opinion, the pinnacle of Beara’s natural beauty.
 Glengarrif boasts 300 hectares of walking trails including the challenging-but-scenic 2.8km Esknamucky Trail, a 1km River Walk and an easy Waterfall Walk.